VBPROGER/meow/README.md

 [^notsupported]: Currently this program only supports Mac OS and Linux.
 [^notaviablemethod]: Sorry, this method/function is not aviable yet.
 ## Credits
-This program was made by me and I do not need
+This program was made by me and I do not need<br>
 to credit anyone.
-If I've forgotten to credit
+If I've forgotten to credit<br>
 you, please tell me about that.
 ## License
 `MIT`